Commission Impossible: How and why the FCC created net neutrality

 This didn’t go over well with some, and they sued.
 A court rejected the FCC’s decision, finding that cable internet was clearly both telecommunications and information service.

-But The case went to to the Supreme Court, which in 2005 reversed that decision, finding that the FCC’s classification was a reasonable interpretation of the law — if not the only one.
+But the case went to the Supreme Court, which in 2005 reversed that decision, finding that the FCC’s classification was a reasonable interpretation of the law — if not the only one.
 Confused yet?
 This is an important point in the history, so let’s go into it a bit more.

 The Supreme Court’s decision is known as “Brand X,” (think of the name like a corporate “John Doe”) and it solidified broadband’s status as an information service — but with two major caveats.